Most construction companies and contractors may be surprised to learn that of all business they are paying the highest tax rate.

 This tax credit is a general business credit available to those engaged in the research and development of new processes, formulas, software, and designs of new projects and systems.
 For example, if a process has been implemented which streamlines operations or increases efficiencies, then generally speaking it is a qualifying activity.
-Although there are many activities which may qualify a few industry related examples include; pre-construction planning, workflow improvements, new process for hard bids and internal software development.
+Although there are many activities that may qualify a few industry-related examples include; pre-construction planning, workflow improvements, new process for hard bids and internal software development.

 In order to determine if an activity qualifies, there is a four part test applied to the company’s process and expenses.
 The test includes the following criteria:

 The purpose of the activity must be to create a new or improved process, application, techniques or formulas that serve the general business purpose of the company.

 The activity must be technological in nature and should include some engineering or computer science in the development process.

 Needs to be a level of uncertainty in the product or process development when research is started.

 Cost must be directly attributable to a process of experimentation (testing, prototypes, etc) and there should be no certainty of success when stating the process.

 If the process or activity meets the four part test, then there are qualifying expenses that are used when calculating the total credit benefit.
 These expenses include: